2022 NEOF Pilot Project Grants Competition – Early Career Researchers

 - Applicants may either prepare samples in their own laboratory or use the NEOF Visitor Facility, which houses expertise and equipment for nucleic acid extraction and QC.
 If this is required, please flag this during project discussions.

-All proposals should include a clear plan for the bioinformatic analysis of the resulting data, noting that NEOF will, by agreement, provide some bioinformatic and statistical support as a supplement to the funded project.
+All proposals should include a clear plan for the bioinformatic analysis of the resulting data, noting that NEOF can, by agreement, provide some bioinformatic and statistical support as part of the funded project.

-Applications will be graded by the NEOF Steering Committee, following the established facility specific procedures, but with particular reference to:
+Applications will be graded by the NEOF Steering Committee, following the established NEOF procedures, but with particular reference to:

-- the likely importance of the pilot data to a full grant proposal
+- the likely importance of the pilot data to a full grant or fellowship proposal

 Each successful project will include access to staff, equipment and consumables costs, to a total value of up to £9,000.
 Successful applicants will be required to report publications or other outputs arising from work conducted at the facility in line with NEOF standard terms and conditions.

-We anticipate that applicants will be informed of outcomes two months after the closing date.
+We anticipate that applicants will be informed of outcomes by the end of May 2022.

-Potential applicants must send NEOF an Enquiry to discuss their specific requirements and obtain a formal quotation between Monday 18 January and Thursday 11 February 2021.
-Only applications where initial contact has taken place before Thursday 11 February will be considered.
+Potential applicants must send NEOF an Enquiry to discuss their specific requirements and obtain a formal quotation between Monday 17 January and Thursday 10 February 2021.
+There is no need for a full outline of the project at this enquiry stage – a brief overview will be sufficient.
+Only applications where initial contact has taken place before Thursday 10 February will be considered.

-Applications should be made via NEOF Access portal and applicants will be required to upload a case for support, NEOF quotation, a two-page CV and a statement of support from their supervisor.
-The closing date for this call is 5.00 p.m. on Tuesday 2 March 2021.
+Applications should be made via the NEOF Access portal and applicants will be required to upload a case for support (maximum 750 words), NEOF quotation, a two-page CV and, where required, a statement of support from their supervisor.
+The closing date for this call is 5.00 p.m. on Tuesday 1 March 2022.

 Empowering the next generation of environmental researchers.